shumuko/git-training/README.md

 * Win -- http://help.github.com/win-set-up-git/

 ## Step 3: Fork the repository ##
+*You will do this for every git repository you work on if it's on GitHub*

 Fork the training repository -- go to this page:

     https://github.com/ArnoldWorldwide/git-training